How to Identify Poor Drive Mapping to GPOs is Root Cause of Slow Logons

 At the bottom of the dialog (Figure 2.A), each stage of the logon process at the session host process is displayed, including authentication at the domain controller, determining how long it took to copy over the policy files to the session host, logon script execution, drive mapping, printer mapping, and folder redirection.
 Each policy and script which is executed is included in this stage.

-When you have many users in the environment complaining about the same issues (in this case logon duration), finding patterns can be key to isolating root cause and identifying a permanent solution.
+When you have many users in the environment complaining about the same issue (in this case logon duration), finding patterns can be key to isolating root cause and identifying a permanent solution.

 Example Scenario